Health Related Provisions of the Every Student Succeeds Act

 The U.S. Department of Education, as well as state and local educational agencies, has begun to implement ESSA.
 The current implementation process may provide opportunities for public health officials and community members to collaborate with education leaders to promote community health.
 The Act calls upon state, Tribal, and local education leaders to engage in timely and meaningful consultation with stakeholders, as they engage in planning activities, comprehensive needs assessments, and community partnerships.

-The Issue Brief and chart provides an overview of sections in the Act that are particularly relevant to public health, including the title and a brief descriptive summary of the section.
+This Issue Brief and chart provides an overview of sections in the Act that are particularly relevant to public health, including the title and a brief descriptive summary of the section.
 For most provisions, citations are provided for the Every Student Succeeds Act (ESSA), Elementary and Secondary Education Act of 1965 (ESEA), and the U.S. Code.